 It should be borne in mind that successful applicants will always be people of high achievement, and usually over the age of thirty years.
 For general guidance as to the standard expected, the following information may be useful: a large number of Fellows hold doctoral degrees; some have themselves founded institutions furthering the arts and letters or philanthropy; most have produced original work in creative fields; many have held teaching positions in institutions of higher education; all are leading professionals who have served their communities with uncommon distinction for many years.

 Fellows may use the postnominal letters F.I.A.L.(Lond.), and wear the Institute’s distinctive robes of claret cloth and dove grey (turquoise-blue shot rose-pink) silk.
 The official robemakers to the Institute are Messrs.
 Ede and Ravenscroft.
-Fellows receive the Institute’s electronic publications, and are invited to attend its meetings in London.

 Fellows are warmly encouraged to submit material of professional quality for publication; this may be a scholarly exploration of any aspect of the Arts and Letters, or it might be a poem or short story.
 The Council is particularly keen to publish the work of independent scholars and writers exploring topics not usually approached in mainstream academia, and is happy to offer informal guidance on matters of content and style.
 As a general rule, adherence to scholarly conventions is encouraged, but the style of writing should not be so dry as to discourage the general reader.

 Our hope is that Fellows will feel encouraged to read outside their personal specialisms and thereby exemplify the breadth of interest and natural curiosity that are, in the view of the Institute, hallmarks of a civilized outlook.
 In addition to the Journal, occasional notices are issued via electronic mail.

 Deceased Fellows of the Institute of Arts and Letters, London, include the following: